slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Best ideas come from the market, not from you.
 Changes in the environment unlock opportunities.

 Creativity is a muscle.
 Without new experiences, it atroffiates.
 Ideas born out of free time, play and boredom.
 Ignorance is a blessing, gives you freedom to think about stuff.
 Conventional people living conventional lives lead to conventional ideas.

+> *"All truly great thoughts are conceived by walking."
+-- Friedrich Nietzsche*

 > *"I begin with an idea and then it becomes something else."
 -- Pablo Picasso*